Linux VPS & VPS Windows Setup Guide | NetCloud24 Nessus Security Scanner on Ubuntu 22.04

 Next, run the following command to generate the SSL certificate for your domain:

 Once the certificate is obtained, update the Nessus configuration to use the new SSL certificate and restart Nessus.
-This step ensures that your Nessus instance is securely accessible via HTTPS, whether on a local server or a Linux VPS hosting UK.
+This step ensures that your Nessus instance is securely accessible via HTTPS, whether on a local server or a Windows VPS hosting UK.